 Move over, meat – we’ve got some super suggestions for plant-based meals for kids and the rest of the family.
 Whether you're vegan or not, you'll love these healthy feasts!

 There’s a growing awareness around plant-based diets and reducing our meat intake.
 Serious stats, alarming articles and disturbing docos such as The Gamechangers or Forks Over Knives have made us seriously ponder the impact – both on our bodies and the planet – of eating meat.
-From smarter snacking to healthier dinners, we’ve definitely recognised the benefits of rethinking what we’re putting on our plates – and, as a result, are fully embracing the Meat-Free Monday movement that’s swept the planet.
+From smarter snacking to healthier dinners, we’ve definitely recognised the benefits of rethinking what we’re putting on our plates – and, as a result, are fully embracing Veganuary and the Meat-Free Monday movement that’s swept the planet.
 Whether it’s once a week, a full-on conversion to going vegan or something in between, the bottom line is that every little bit helps.
 And we’re showing you how plant-based meals for kids are both possible – and yummy!

 Why go meat-free on Mondays?